aleksbn/tictactoe-frontend-react/README.md

 ```
 mongod
 ```
-That's it.
+In case you get an error stating the following: "mongod' is not recognized as an internal or external command, operable program or batch file", it means you must add local variable to your operative system.
+Here's the [info](https://stackoverflow.com/questions/51224959/mongo-is-not-recognized-as-an-internal-or-external-command-operable-program-o) on how do you do it on windows 10.
+I'm sure other operative systems follow similar steps.
+And that's it.
 Now, head back to the console window where you started libraries installation and type in
 ```
 npm start
 ```